 Canadian Wood Fibre Centre

 The Canadian Wood Fibre Centre (CWFC) is a virtual centre within the Natural Resources Canada–Canadian Forest Service (NRCan-CFS) with employees distributed across the country.
-As part of its mandate, it provides FPInnovations with forest-level research services (also known as upstream research).
+Part of the CWFC’s mandate is to work closely with FPInnovations and other private and public stakeholders in the development and uptake of end-user relevant wood fibre research.
 The CWFC is responsible for the management of the Petawawa Research Forest.

 Great Lakes Forestry Centre